Nooberieno/DnD-Homebrew/content/spells/flame-cleanse-thee.md

 ---

-Creates a purifying flame that burns away ailments and conditions. when casting remove one negative condition or ailment affecting the touched creature.
-This can include poison, disease, paralysis, or similar effects.
+Creates a purifying flame that burns away ailments. when you cast this spell, you can remove one of the following conditions: Poisoned, Paralyzed, Deafened, Blinded,  Petrified or 1 level of Exhaustion from the afflicted creature.

+Alternatively, You can remove 1 disease afflicting the target.

-_At Higher Levels_: When casting with a 5th spell slot or higher, this spell can cleanse all allies within a 10 ft radius at once.
+_At Higher Levels:_ When you cast this spell using a 5th-level spell slot or higher, you can target all creatures of your choice within 10 feet of you, removing one condition or one disease from each creature.
+The condition or disease must be the same for each creature.